Isotopes: Types And Examples

 Description of Isotopes

-Isotopes are atoms of the same chemical element that contain an identical number of protons but a different number of neutrons.
-The variation in neutron count produces different mass numbers for each isotope.
-Despite these differences, isotopes exhibit nearly identical chemical behaviour because their electron configuration remains constant.
+Isotopes are atoms of the same chemical element that have identical numbers of protons but different numbers of neutrons.
+This variation in neutron number results in different mass numbers for each isotope of an element.
+Despite these differences, isotopes exhibit nearly identical chemical behaviours because their electron configurations remain unchanged.

 Examples of Isotopes